 Another common reason for a late or missing period is the food you eat and, more specifically, the weight you’re carrying.
 If you’re eating a diet that’s rich in unhealthy carbs or if you’ve gained weight, your body will produce varying levels of certain hormones, shifting when you ovulate.

 The same goes for people who menstruate as they lose weight.
 “In order for a woman to maintain a regular cycle, her body fat percentage needs to be at least 17 to 22 percent.
 This is again related to the evolutionary idea that a state of starvation is not conducive to maintaining a healthy pregnancy, so, again, the system shuts down,” says Thompson.

 Our bodies need energy to menstruate.
 If you’re burning too much of your energy in the gym, there will be nothing left for your body to use during that time of the month.

-A fairly common complication, this condition causes cysts to form on the ovaries, interfering with regular ovulation.
+Affecting up to 5 million uterus-havers in the U.S., this condition causes cysts to form on the ovaries, interfering with regular ovulation.
 Other symptoms of the condition include hair growth, weight gain, dandruff and infertility.
-Complications include endometriosis, ovarian cancer and heart disease.

 If you were recently sick and had to take prescription or over-the-counter medication, your period may show up a day or two late.
 That’s largely because most medications interfere with the way your body produces estrogen and progesterone.